grade-leaderboard/uol-agile-group-project/meetings/TG1_G6_GroupMeetings.md

 -   Doodle for Meeting Times (one each for weekly meeting and large group meeting) @amilos by 2020-11-07
 -   Set up and prepare virtual whiteboard @arjunmuralidharan
 -   Send e-mail IDs & GitHub names in the Slack for invites to GitHub and Miro @all
--   Collect ideas for project
+-   Collect ideas for project @all
 -   Set up project Git repository @BlairCurrey
 -   Ask tutors if Word format is required or we can use text for versioning purposes @hayacon